Toxoplasmosis: Domestic cats

 In 1942, the first case of feline toxoplasmosis was diagnosed and reported in a domestic cat in Middletown, New York.
 The investigators isolated oocysts from feline feces and found that the oocysts could be infectious for up to 12 months in the environment.

 The seroprevalence of T. gondii in domestic cats, worldwide has been estimated to be around 30–40% and exhibits significant geographical variation.
 In the United States, no official national estimate has been made, but local surveys have shown levels varying between 16% and 80%.
 A 2012 survey of 445 purebred pet cats and 45 shelter cats in Finland found an overall seroprevalence of 48.4%, while a 2010 survey of feral cats from Giza, Egypt found a seroprevalence rate of 97.4%.
 Another survey from Colombia recorded seroprevalence of 89.3%, whereas a Chinese (Guangdong) study found just a 2.1% prevalence.

 T. gondii infection rates in domestic cats vary widely depending on the cats' diets and lifestyles.
 Feral cats that hunt for their food are more likely to be infected than domestic cats, and naturally also depends on the prevalence of T. gondii-infected prey such as birds and small mammals.

-Most infected cats will shed oocysts only once in their lifetimes, for a period of about one to two weeks.
+Most infected cats will shed oocysts in their feces only once in their lifetime, typically for 3–10 days after infection.
 This shedding can release millions of oocysts, each capable of spreading and surviving for months.
+After infection, most cats will develop antibodies to T. gondii and will no longer shed oocysts.
 An estimated 1% of cats at any given time are actively shedding oocysts.

-It is difficult to control the cat population with the infected oocysts due to lack of an effective vaccine.
-This remains a challenge in most cases and the programs that are readily available are questionable in efficacy.
+It is difficult to control the cat population with the infected oocysts due to the lack of an approved vaccine.
+This remains a challenge in most cases, and the programs that are readily available are questionable in efficacy.
+Research into feline vaccines for toxoplasmosis is ongoing, with several candidates showing positive results in clinical trials.

+Current methods of control of T. gondii in cats typically rely on preventing them from hunting (where they might acquire the parasite), not allowing the cat to consume raw meat, and maintaining good hygiene around litter boxes to minimize environmental oocyst contamination.